NuSkooler/enigma-bbs/UPGRADE.md

 ```

 ## Archiver Changes
 If you have overridden or made additions to archivers in your `config.hjson` you will need to update them.
-See [docs/archive.md](Archive Configuration) and `core/config.js`
+See [Archive Configuration](docs/archive.md) and `core/config.js`